My Tokyo Guide

-From Tokyo Station: 40-50 minutes to Atami Station via Tokaido Shinkansen, or 1 hour 40 minutes to Izukyu-Shimoda Station by limited express train via Izu Kyuko Line.
+From Tokyo Station: 40-50 minutes to Atami Station via Tokaido Shinkansen.
+From Atami Station to Izukyu-Shimoda Station, 1 hour 40 minutes by limited express train via Izu Kyuko Line.

 The Izu Peninsula can be divided into four areas: East, South, Central, and West, each with their own distinct appeal.
 Eastern Izu has the Kadowakisaki coastline, and the hot spring resort of Atami.
 Southern Izu has beautiful views from Irozaki, at the tip of the peninsula.
 Central Izu has Shuzenji Onsen, the region's oldest hot spring town.
 Finally, Western Izu has the stunning coastal scenery of Dogashima and Toi.

 Atami is a prominent onsen resort at the northeastern corner of the Izu Peninsula that dates all the way back to the eighth century.
 There are lots of ryokan (traditional inns) in the area with their own hot springs, and the town itself has a retro vibe that transports you back to the Japan of the 50s and 60s.
 When you're not enjoying a hot spring bath, you can see artwork and calligraphy at the MOA Museum, or ride the ropeway up to Atami Castle.
 Both locations offer stunning views of the harbor.
 Elsewhere there's a sandy beach, a traditional shopping arcade, and colorful cruise ships offering boat tours of outlying islands.